 YOUR GUIDES TO THE WILD

-Prior to starting Arctic Dog Adventure Co., she worked as a musher and expedition guide for outfitters in Alaska and Arctic Norway and has over a decade of experience guiding dog sled tours and expeditions.
-Lisbet also teaches dog mushing at the college level at the University of Alaska Anchorage.
-She is known for her leadership qualities under adverse circumstances and through sound preparation and experience, she makes the most unique and challenging adventures possible for her clients!
+Prior to starting Arctic Dog Adventure Co. in 2016, Lisbet worked as a musher and expedition guide for outfitters in Alaska and Arctic Norway and has nearly two decades of experience guiding dog sled tours and expeditions.
+Lisbet is known for her leadership qualities under adverse circumstances and through sound preparation and experience, she makes the most unique and challenging adventures possible for her clients!
 Lisbet is a certified Wilderness First Responder and holds a BA degree in Northern Studies and History from the University of Alaska Fairbanks.

 Nils Pedersen was born and raised with sled dogs in the Murphy Dome region of Fairbanks, Alaska.
-After finishing an undergraduate degree in Biology at the University of Alaska Fairbanks, Nils began training and working with Karelian Bear Dogs as a bear-human conflict specialist across western North America and the Arctic for the Wind River Bear Institute; an outfit he continues to partner with as their Wildlife Service Dog Program Coordinator.
+After finishing an undergraduate degree in Biology at the University of Alaska Fairbanks, Nils began training and working with Karelian Bear Dogs as a bear-human conflict specialist across western North America and the Arctic for the Wind River Bear Institute; an outfit he now heads as Director.

-Nils anticipates completing a M.S.
-Degree in Wildlife Biology and Conservation from UAF in 2018.
+Nils completed an M.S.c.
+Degree in Wildlife Biology and Conservation from UAF in 2019.
 His research focuses on grizzly and polar bear conservation in the Arctic.
-An avid hunter, skier, dog driver, and outdoorsman, Nils is known for his friendly, easy-going disposition, complimented by his meticulous attention to detail and safety in planning and operation of his programs.
+An avid hunter, skier, dog driver, and outdoorsman, Nils is known for his friendly, easy-going disposition, complimented by his meticulous attention to detail and safety in the planning and operation of his programs.

 When Nils is not guiding, he is working in his role as Director of the Wind River Bear Institute, a group dedicated to reducing human-caused bear mortality worldwide.
-When visiting us, you may have the opportunity to meet the members of Nil's bear conflict team: Wind River Soledad and Erauspojan's Rio, and Wind River Mardy (Rio x Soledad), Nils' trio of Karelian Bear Dogs.
-Soledad is a certified Wildlife Service Dog and Rio is a Wildlife Service Dog-in-training.
-For more info on the Wind River Bear Institute and their work in the field of bear conservation, please visit www.beardogs.org or www.Facebook.com/windriverbearinstitute.
+When visiting us, you may have the opportunity to meet the members of Nil's bear conflict team: Wind River Soledad, Erauspojan's Rio, and Wind River Mardy (Rio x Soledad), Nils' trio of Karelian Bear Dogs.
+For more info on the Wind River Bear Institute and its work in the field of bear conservation, please visit www.beardogs.org.